Plain English Breakdown

 Closing Achievement Gaps: Accountability Report

-This law requires an annual report from the Legislative Analyst's Office on California's progress in closing academic achievement gaps and includes recommendations for actions to support local educational agencies.
+This law requires an annual report from the Legislative Analyst's Office on California's progress in closing academic achievement gaps and recommends actions to improve education.

 What This Bill Does

-- Requires the Legislative Analyst’s Office to make an annual report by December 1st each year starting from 2028, assessing the state's progress in closing pupil academic achievement gaps.
+- Requires the Legislative Analyst’s Office to make a yearly report by December 1st starting from 2028, assessing the state's progress in closing pupil academic achievement gaps.

 Who It Names or Affects